 A Note on Service Hours…

 The months of July and August are an awesome time to achieve some of those service hours needed for the next school year.
-The month of May, a month before deadlines for school, honor society, confirmation, and so on is not an awesome time to look for volunteer hours at America’s Grow-a-Row because hours in May are very limited.
+The month of May, a month before deadlines for school, honor society, confirmation, and so on is not a good time to look for volunteer hours at America’s Grow-a-Row because hours in May are very limited.
 So, if you or your child need service hours, consider coming to one, some, or all of our “community pick” sessions or helping out with our Grow-a-Row Kids Farm Days.